spice-factory-ph/datatables/readme.md

 ## Description

-Efficiently create and customize standard data tables for your spice factory projects with this reusable and adaptable package.
+Efficiently create and customize standard data tables for spice factory projects with this reusable and adaptable package.

 ## Features